OpenEvalProject/evals/manuscripts/elife-80936/v2/manuscript.md

 **Figure 7.:** (A) The histological sections stained with picrosirius red were imaged, then a region of interest was selected (ROI, white frame), and the cartilage tissue was divided into deep, middle and superficial layer.
 (B–D) The selected region was analyzed with Image J to determine the frequency of fibers for angle increments of 2°, obtaining a detailed histogram for each region.

-## Biomechanical testing and data analysis
+### Biomechanical testing and data analysis

 The mechanical properties of the native cartilage of the osteochondral plugs of the different species were assessed by uniaxial unconfined compression using a universal testing machine (Zwick Z010, Germany) equipped with a 20 N load cell.
 Stress relaxation tests were performed by first applying a pre-load of 0.01 N to test samples and then strained to 15% at a rate of 10 µm/s, followed by a relaxation period of 900 s.
 Tests were conducted on cylindrical osteochondral plugs (Table 2).
 Prior to testing, samples were fixed to the bottom of a custom-made polycarbonate container using a cyanoacrylate-based adhesive and all tests were performed in PBS to approximate physiological conditions.

 Peak and equilibrium stresses were calculated from each engineered stress-strain relaxation curve at peak or equilibrium, respectively.
 Here, stress is defined as the force divided by the specimen’s unloaded cross-sectional area, and strain as the ratio between the original sample thickness and the displacement of compression platen.
 To quantify the relaxation response, a piecewise exponential function was fitted to the obtained stress-time curves, following the method by Castilho et al., 2019.
 Briefly, the fitted curves consist of three segments corresponding to an initial loading phase, and a fast and a slow relaxation phase.
-The formulae for the exponential curves for the fast and slow relaxation phases used are as follows,(1)σ(t)={A1e−t/τ1+B1,t<100.A2e−t/τ2+B2,t≥100
+The formulae for the exponential curves for the fast and slow relaxation phases used are as follows,

+$$
+\sigma(t)={A_{1}e^{−t/\tau_{1}}+B_{1},t<100.A_{2}e^{−t/\tau_{2}}+B_{2},t\geq100
+$$

 where the coefficients A and B are statistical parameters quantifying the shape of the relaxation curves and τ is a time constant that determines the rate of stress relaxation.
 The fitting procedure used minimizes the root mean square error between these curves and the measured stress, subject to the constraints that the fitted curves match the peak and equilibrium stress and that the two curves match at t=100 s.

-## Micro-Computed Tomography
+### Micro-Computed Tomography

 For the detailed analysis of the microstructural features of the subchondral and trabecular bone, Micro-Computed Tomography (micro-CT) was selected for the accurate measurement of micron-sized structures that constitute the bony tissue (Fajardo and Müller, 2001; Holdsworth and Thornton, 2002).
 Micro-CT images of the osteochondral cores were obtained with a micro-CT scanner (Quantum FX, Perkin Elmer, USA, voxel size = 20 μm3).
 The automatically reconstructed micro-CT images were subsequently converted to series of 2D TIFF images and were binarized using local thresholding (Bernsen technique).
 BoneJ software (Doube et al., 2010) was used to determine the trabecular thickness (Tb.Th) and the bone volume fraction (Tb BV/TV) of the bone immediately underneath the cartilage (subchondral bone; determined as previously described Mancini et al., 2019), and at the center of the bone of the osteochondral cores (trabecular bone).

-## Statistical analysis
+### Statistical analysis

 Comparisons between multiple groups were performed using a one-way ANOVA combined with post-hoc t-tests with Bonferroni correction.
 A one-way ANOVA with Tukey’s post hoc test was used for comparison in biomechanical analysis.
 A regression analysis using a power curve fit was performed for correlations between body mass and the parameters of cartilage thickness, peak modulus, trabecular thickness, and trabecular BV/TV.
 When applied, normality and homogeneity were checked with Shapiro-Wilks and Levene’s tests.
 The level of statistical significance was set at p<0.05.
 Statistical analysis was performed using GraphPad Prism 8 (GraphPad Software, Dotmatics, USA).